paulggin/qutip-superconducting-simulation/README.md

 3. Add amplitude damping with the Lindblad master equation, anchor T1 to real Q0 hardware data, and confirm the simulation reproduces the measured decay.
 4. Add pure dephasing T_phi to recover the T2 Ramsey envelope from the same Q0 data.
 5. Move to a 3-level Hilbert space, apply a Gaussian X gate, and use first-order DRAG to suppress leakage to the |2> state.
 Repeat the comparison with T1 and T_phi collapse operators turned on.
+6. Extend off the superconducting platform to trapped ions: simulate a Mølmer–Sørensen two-qubit entangling gate on two ions sharing a motional mode, calibrate it to unit Bell-state fidelity, and build a hardware error budget against motional heating and qubit dephasing.

 The deliverable is a framework that links transmon physics (rotating-frame Hamiltonians, Lindblad collapse operators, and DRAG pulse shaping) to real experimental data measured on IBM Quantum hardware.